SwedbankPay/developer.swedbankpay.com/payments/index.md

 ## Seamless View

-With [Seamless Views][seamless-view] you can initiate the payment process directly in an `iframe` on your site.
-A hostUrl needs to be defined in the first `POST` request in order to enable the Seamless View operation.
+With [Seamless Views][seamless-view] you can initiate the payment process directly in an `iframe` on your site. `hostUrls` needs to be defined in the first `POST` request in order to enable the Seamless View operation.
 See details of the request under **Other Features** for the given payment instrument.

 ## Redirect